Filioque: Joint statement of Catholic and Eastern Orthodox theologians

 In the judgment of the consultation, the question of the Filioque is no longer a "Church-dividing" issue, which would impede full reconciliation and full communion.
 It is for the bishops of the Catholic and Orthodox Churches to review this work and to make whatever decisions would be appropriate.

 Lutheran-Orthodox Common Statement on the Filioque

-In July 2024, within the framework of the official dialogue between Lutheran and Orthodox Churches, a common statement has been issued, which acknowledged that "the Filioque was inserted in the Nicene-Constantinopolitan Creed by the Latin Church in response to the heresy of Arianism centuries after the Nicene-Constantinopolitan Creed’s composition", stated that "the reformers inherited the Creed with the Filioque as part of the Latin tradition, and did not consider it problematic" and suggested that "the translation of the Greek original (without the Filioque) be used in the hope that this will contribute to the healing of age-old divisions".
+In July 2024, within the framework of an official dialogue between Lutheran and Orthodox Churches, a common statement was issued; this acknowledged that "the Filioque was inserted in the Nicene-Constantinopolitan Creed by the Latin Church in response to the heresy of Arianism centuries after the Nicene-Constantinopolitan Creed's composition."
+It stated that "the reformers inherited the Creed with the Filioque as part of the Latin tradition, and did not consider it problematic."
+It also suggested that "the translation of the Greek original (without the Filioque) be used in the hope that this will contribute to the healing of age-old divisions".